panagiotisvasilikos/starwarsimages/README.md

-# starwarsimages
+# Star Wars Images
-Star Wars Images used for customising the OWASP Juicy Shop
+Star Wars Images used for customising the OWASP Juicy Shop CTF.